Differentials and distances in probabilistic coherence spaces: Introduction

 In the second application, we consider the contextual distance on $\PPCF$ terms generalizing Morris equivalence as studied in~\cite{CrubilleDalLago17} for instance.
-The probabilistic features of the language makes this distance too discriminating, putting \Eg~terms $\Dice 0$ and $\Dice\epsilon$ at distance $1$ for all $\epsilon>0$ (\emph{probability amplification}).
-Any cone (and hence any PCS) is equipped with a norm and hence a canonically defined metric.
+The probabilistic features of the language make this distance too discriminating, putting \Eg~terms $\Dice 0$ and $\Dice\epsilon$ at distance $1$ for all $\epsilon>0$ (\emph{probability amplification}).
+Any cone (and hence any PCS) is equipped with a norm and hence a canonically defined metric\footnote{See Remark~\ref{rk:cone-distance} for the definition of this distance for general cones.}.
 Using a \emph{locally defined} notion of differential of morphisms in $\Kl\PCOH$, we prove that these morphisms enjoy a Lipschitz property on all balls of radius $p<1$, with a Lipschitz constant $1/(1-p)$ (thus tending towards $\infty$ when $p$ tends towards $1$).
 Modifying the definition of the operational distance by not considering all possible contexts, but only those which ``perturb'' the tested terms by allowing them to diverge with probability $1-p$, we upper bound this $p$-tamed distance by the distance of the model with a ratio $p/(1-p)$.
 Being in some sense defined wrt.~\emph{linear} semantic contexts, the denotational distance does not suffer from the probability amplification phenomenon.
 This suggests that $p$-tamed distances might be more suitable than ordinary contextual distances to reason on probabilistic programs.